louisianatiger/log4jpwn/README.md

 Either build the jar on your host with `mvn clean compile assembly:single`

-Or use `docker` to build an image with `docker build -t log4jpwn .`
+Or use `docker` to build an image with `docker build -t log4jpwn .` If you get a mounting error related to cgroup, this is the workaround:
+  - do mkdir /sys/fs/cgroup/systemd
+  - do mount -t cgroup -o none,name=systemd cgroup /sys/fs/cgroup/systemd

 ## run